 However, even with children, property, and a few closing documents, if the parties immediately agree to common language found in Texas divorce decrees and the only court hearing required is the prove-up hearing, clients may still be able to have their divorce resolved for approximately $2,500.

 Our firm attempts to hold down the cost to the client.
-In situations where it appears an uncontested divorce is possible; the firm requires a $1,500 retainer with any additional costs to be paid prior to the divorce being finalized.
+In situations where it appears an uncontested divorce is possible, the firm requires a $3,500.
 If the matter fails to remain uncontested, then an additional retainer will be required.

 What is your retainer for contested cases?